 - Is your content mobile-friendly or viewed on smaller display devices?

-- Does the content satisfy the burning desire of the visitor and answer all their questions and doubts?
+Secondly, does the content satisfy the desire of the visitor and answer their questions or solve their problem?

 Finally, Google wants you to be better at what you do, not the marketer or entrepreneur in you.

-Through your content, Google knows how you rank your content by how people interact with it.
-Do they hit the back button or close the page.
-So Google is setting the table for online publishers to ensure contents satisfy the user if they are to rank high on Google SEO ratings.
+Through your content, Google knows how you rank your content based on how people interact with it.
+Do they hit the back button or stay on the page?
+How long are they on the page?
+Do they click to another link?
+All of this information guides Google for online publishers to ensure the content satisfies the user.
+This is how you rank high on Google Search Results.